 The 2022 Namingha Institute will host five student residents, each of whom will receive on-campus lodging and a stipend for any personal expenses.
 Throughout the two week residency, students will participate in classes with Master Artists Dan & Arlo Namingha on MNA’s campus.
 The Namingha Institute is open to all artists 18 years of age or older who are currently pursuing a degree in the fine arts, or who have recently completed course work in the fine arts with a college, university, or other official art institution.

-For more information, please contact the Namingha Institute Coordinator, Alex Lehman at firstname.lastname@example.org or at 928-774-5211 ext 267.
+For more information, please contact Namingha Institute Coordinator, Darvin Descheny at firstname.lastname@example.org or at 928-774-5211 ext 267.

 About the Master Artists